TiagoMMDavid/Projects-Management/docs/api/users.md

 # Users

 A user is a person who is authorized to use the API.
-Users are an important aspect of our API since all the endpoints require authentication.

 ## Properties
 * `id` - Unique and stable global identifier of a user